adrianfilip/sbt-dependency-browser/README.md

 # [Just show me how](#how-do-i-find-out-who-brought-that-dependency-in-my-module)

 # Why do I exist?
-To filter the data produced by [dependencyTree](https://www.scala-sbt.org/sbt-dependency-graph/) and find out how that pesky transitive library ended up in my module.
+To filter the data produced by [dependencyTree](https://www.scala-sbt.org/sbt-dependency-graph/) and find out how that one specific transitive library ended up in my module.
 I just want to know for dependencies X,Y,Z what dependencies bring it in my project.

 # Doesn't [dependencyBrowseGraph](https://www.scala-sbt.org/sbt-dependency-graph/) solve that for me?